-In 2022, Atlantic Sapphire consumed approximately 93.7 GWh of electricity (2021: approximately 69.8 GWh of electricity).
-The electricity is supplied from the Florida state grid, which is a mix of nuclear and natural gas generated energy.
-With US Phase 2 construction in progress, we expect to increase our energy consumption in 2023 as production continues to reach steady-state capacity.
-We aim to utilize the sludge it produces as either an energy source, biogas, or fertilizer.
-Atlantic Sapphire is determined to support growth in seafood consumption as part of lowering the global carbon footprint of the food sector.
+Atlantic Sapphire aims to eventually utilize the sludge it produces as either an energy source, biogas, or fertilizer and determined to support growth in seafood consumption as part of lowering the global carbon footprint of the food sector.
 By producing and selling fresh product 'in-market' and close to the end-consumer, Atlantic Sapphire avoids the cost and carbon footprint incurred of using airfreight transportation to reach the end-consumer.

 In a study on the greenhouse gas emissions of Norwegian salmon products, published by SINTEF, it was found that salmon shipped to the US are commonly transported by truck to a major airport, for example in London, and thereafter airfreighted by passenger aircrafts to the US.
-Based on data from the Norwegian seafood council and industry representatives, and on calculations made from environmental calculation tool, NTM (Network for Transport Measures), this report estimates the GHG emissions of Norwegian salmon products to be 6651kg of CO, per flight.
+Based on data from the Norwegian seafood council and industry representatives, and on calculations made from environmental calculation tool, NTM (Network for Transport Measures), this report estimates the GHG emissions of Norwegian salmon products to be 6651kg of CO2 per flight.